 When a client refuses to pay what is the legal discourse that should be followed?
 This is simple: When a service is provided for a proposed fee, the completion of one end of the bargain requires the completion of the other.
 Fundamentally, even if there was no legal document drafted and signed, a verbal contract is still binding and must be honoured by both parties.
 If the freelancer completes their end, and the other party fails to meet theirs, then they are not meeting what they are contractually obliged to.
 However, the golden rule in freelancing is to always insist on a professional contract being drafted, signed, and documented before commencement of any work.

 Should refusal to pay continue, small-claims courts can be a great option here.
 Taking the client to court and fighting for payment on the agreed terms is the best weapon in a freelancer’s arsenal.
 However, it is imperative to ensure invoices are all up to date and on time always – with regular follow-ups should there be any lapse in payment as small-claims courts should be a last resort.

 Fundamentally, a freelancer’s right are not so different to those of a regular employee, but professional advice should always be sought before engaging in any expensive legal battles.
-If you are a freelancer though, in any field, remember your rights always, as you can be guaranteed your employer knows theirs.
+If you are a freelancer though, in any field, remember your rights always, as you can be guaranteed your employer knows his.